Rei-SwitchBot/faq/en-us/Home Climate Panel.md

 If you add SwitchBot devices or scenes to the on and off buttons on the Home Climate Panel, you can control them simply by pressing the button.

+---
+### Is It Possible to Disable SwitchBot Home Climate Panel's Backlight That Automatically Turns on with Motion?

+Currently, the backlight of the Home Climate Panel, which automatically turns on after motion is detected, cannot be disabled.
+We plan to add this feature in the next firmware and app updates.
+We apologize for any inconvenience and appreciate your patience.